Jm466/generic_array/Readme.md

 Returns a new iterator for the array
-Iterators allow you to iterate easily over the array
+Iterators allow you to iterate easily over the array When created, the itarator will point to the first available value, if there is one

 > **_IMPORTANT:_** After creating a new iterator, modifiying the structure of the
 > array by calling `garray_TYPE_collapse()`, `garray_TYPE_sort()` or any other